stanfordroboticsclub/UDPComms/README.md

 ### Publisher Arguments
 - `port`
 The port the messages will be sent on.
-When chosing a port make sure there isn't any conflicts by checking the `UDP Ports` sheet of the [CS Comms System](https://docs.google.com/spreadsheets/d/1pqduUwYa1_sWiObJDrvCCz4Al3pl588ytE4u-Dwa6Pw/edit?usp=sharing) document
+If you are part of Stanford Student Robotics make sure there isn't any port conflicts by checking the `UDP Ports` sheet of the [CS Comms System](https://docs.google.com/spreadsheets/d/1pqduUwYa1_sWiObJDrvCCz4Al3pl588ytE4u-Dwa6Pw/edit?usp=sharing) document.
+If you are not I recommend keep track of your port numbers somewhere.
+It's possible that in the future UDPComms will have a system of naming (with a string) as opposed to numbering publishers.
-- `local`
-This system will only work if you are connected to the rover subnet (10.0.0.X).
-If you want to develop with no external hardware (eg raspberry pi) connected set this to True to send packets to localhost instead. _Depreciated:_ see `Developing without hardware` section

 ### Subscriber Arguments